IlyasDiker/ZwinCipher/README.md

 which mean it will give you random text each time you crypt the text which make the cipher `semi-impossible to crack`. 😁

+i will add more difficulty to it later or maybe never..

 ![](https://i.imgur.com/PhXGfK3.png)